-The Key Lock Access mode also includes a subject category 303 for controlling access to channels, which may be entitled, for example, "Channel Block" or "Channel Lock."
-As with the Parental Guidance 301 and MPAA 308 categories, the user navigates to the Channel Block category 303 by manipulating the cursor using the direction arrow keys on the remote controller and depressing the ENTER key.
-Once the Channel Block category 303 has been entered, the user can move horizontally to an active window 307, which in FIG. 30 indicates channel 2.
+The Kev Lock Access mode also includes a subject category 303 for controlling access to channels, which may be entitled, for example, "Channel Block" or "Channel Lock."
+As with the Parental Guidance 301 and MPAA 308 50 categories, the user navigates to the Channel Block category 303 by manipulating the cursor using the direction arrow keys on the remote controller and depressing the ENTER key.
+Once the Channel Block category 303 has been entered, the user can move horizontally to an active window 307, 55 which in FIG. 30 indicates channel 2.
 Once the user highlights this window by manipulating the cursor using the direction arrow keys on the remote controller 40, a key lock access can be set for the channel appearing in the active window.
-This is done, as with the other subject categories in entry "Change Key Lock Access Code," 304 by manipulat- 35 the Key Lock Access mode, by depressing the ENTER key, which again causes a key icon to appear below the channel number in the active window.
-The user can move to the prior channel or to the next channel in sequence by depressing either the left or right direction arrow key on the remote controller 40.
+This is done, as with the other subject categories in 60 the Key Lock Access mode, by depressing the ENTER key, which again causes a key icon to appear below the channel number in the active window.
+The user can move to the prior channel or to the next channel in sequence by depressing either the left or right direction arrow key on the remote 65 controller 40.
 In this manner, the user can activate a key lock access for any available channel.

-As with the Parental Guidance 301 and MPAA 308 categories, once a key lock access is set for a particular channel, the system will prompt the user to input the key depressing the ENTER key.
-This action clears and deacti- 45 lock access code prior to carrying out an instruction to tune to or order that channel.
+As with the Parental Guidance 301 and MPAA 308 categories, once a key lock access is set for a particular channel, the system will prompt the user to input the key lock access code prior to carrying out an instruction to tune to or order that channel.
 If the input key lock access code matches the previously stored access code, the user's instruction is carried out.
 Otherwise, the user's instruction is ignored.
 Thus, the user can control access to the audio and video program content of any available channel.
 In this instance, the microcontroller 16 will not allow audio or video program signals to pass to the VDG, but it will allow schedule information to appear for the channel.